Not used this year

 I wonder what our churches would be like today if we could fully live this hospitality?
 I wonder if others would still find that distinctive and attractive?

-Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels (see link below), pages 255-257.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Synoptic Gospels, pages 255-257; and the writings of Amy-Jill Levine, et. al. See link below.

 Luke 7:36 -- 8:3 (NRSV)